timwuthenow/ibamoe-enablement/docs/guided_exercises/dmn/advanced-lab-deployment.md

       return office;
     }
     ~~~

-12. We can now add the data to the `DMNContext` as follows:
+1. We can now add the data to the `DMNContext` as follows:

-    ~~~
+    ~~~java
     dmnContext.set("incoming call", getIncomingCall()); dmnContext.set("employees", getEmployees());
     dmnContext.set("office", getOffice());
     ~~~

-13. We now have defined all the required instances needed to send a DMN evaluation request to the server.
+1. We now have defined all the required instances needed to send a DMN evaluation request to the server.
 We explicitly specify which decision we want to evaluate, in this case the `Accept Call` decision, by using the `evaluateDecisionByName` of the `DMNServiceClient`.

-    ~~~
+    ~~~java
     ServiceResponse<DMNResult> dmnResultResponse = dmnServicesClient.evaluateDecisionByName(CONTAINER_ID, DMN_MODEL_NAMESPACE, DMN_MODEL_NAME, "Accept Call", dmnContext);
     ~~~

-14. Finally we can retrieve the DMN evaluation result and print it in the console:
+1. Finally we can retrieve the DMN evaluation result and print it in the console:

-    ~~~
+    ~~~java
     DMNDecisionResult decisionResult = dmnResultResponse.getResult().getDecisionResultByName("Accept Call");
     System.out.println("Is the call accepted?: " + decisionResult.getResult());
     ~~~

-15. Compile your project and run it.
+1. Compile your project and run it.
 Observe the output in the console, which should say: **Is the call accepted?: true**

 The complete project can be found here: <https://github.com/kmacedovarela/dmn-workshop-labs/tree/master/call-centre-dmn-lab-client>